How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Food Choice

-Our go-to food choice is MI Beneficials Springtail Food: a 50/50 mix of brewers yeast and powdered Beneboost (Organic Barley, Lentil, Blue Corn, Oatmeal and Wheat Bran).
+Our go-to food choice is MI Beneficials Temperate Springtail Food: a 50/50 mix of brewers yeast and powdered Beneboost (Organic Barley, Lentil, Blue Corn, Oatmeal and Wheat Bran).

-We use our own Springtail Superfood because it minimizes the risk of introducing harmful pathogens into your relatively delicate Springtail Cultures.
+We use our own Temperate Springtail Superfood because it minimizes the risk of introducing harmful pathogens into your relatively delicate Springtail Cultures.
 We highly recommend storing this food and any other Springtail food in an air-tight bag inside the freezer.

 A Note On Water

-Keeping your cultures moist but not completely submerged is key to maximum reproduction rates (More on this later).For this reason, we recommend having a hand sprayer dedicated to DISTILLED WATER ONLY.
+Keeping your cultures moist but not wet is key.
+Not letting your food get wet is also key to avoid it decomposing before the springtails are able to consume it.
+(More on this later).
+We recommend having a hand sprayer dedicated to DISTILLED WATER ONLY.

 Setting Up Your Container